learn-co-students/forms-and-basic-associations-rails-lab-v-000/README.md

 ## Instructions

-The base models, controllers, and seed data have been provided for you.
+1. The base models, controllers, and seed data have been provided for you.
+2. You should create and migrate the database before starting to develop your solution.
+3. Seeding the database provides many `Genre`s.
+You will add data about `Artist`s, `Note`s, and `Song`s during the development of this application.
+   The `ArtistsController` and `SongsController` have been built out so that you can do this.

 First, connect the models by using the `ActiveRecord` association commands.